-The City of Parrius has chosen Elmaethor, god of the stars as City Patron and divine guardian.
+The City of Parrius has chosen Ashvani, goddess of the moon as City Patron and divine guardian.

-Starstruck Orielle, Provisioner to the Heavens is a Baron of Parrius.
+Bad Tempre, the Rainmaker is a Admiral of Parrius.

-Starstruck Orielle, Provisioner to the Heavens is the Prime Minister of Parrius, supported by the Crown and noble Barony alike.
+Smurfette Laiquendai, the Mouse Mermaid is the Prime Minister of Parrius, supported by Crown and Nobility alike.

-Lorehead Xion Elthelion, Brightblade holds authority by divine right as the Cardinal of Parrius.
-She is absent from Parrius at this time.
+Bad Tempre, the Rainmaker holds authority by divine right as the Cardinal of Parrius.
+His presence is sporadic.

 The government of Parrius is as follows: